Jee-El/reddit-in-valve-games/README.md

 Navigate to the dad-jokes-in-valve-games directory if you aren't there already.
 You'll see a config.json file, where you'll setup your settings, open it in a text editor.

-You'll see 3 entries.
+You'll see a bunch of entries, each with its own nested entries.
 The only ones you should be changing are : "currently_used_subreddit_name", "SUBREDDIT_NAME", "url", "paths", "keys".

 We'll be using the dadjokes entry and its nested entries in this guide.